AndresAnariba/KlopapierApp/README.md

 # Contribute

-If you have any ideas on how to improve this project, you are very welcome (and ecnouraged!) to contribute to this project :).
+If you have any ideas on how to improve this project, you are very welcome (and encouraged!) to contribute to this project :).

 # Todo